 What is done on the first day?

 The day before festivities begin, Hindus thoroughly clean their homes, discarding unwanted, worn out or broken items and clothes and obtaining replacements for the year ahead.
 This clears away stale, negative energy and brings an influx of dynamic blessings into the home.
 It is a time for clearing the mind as well, to begin the year with focus and confidence.
+Kolam are drawn to decorate the entrances of the houses.
 On this day, Indra, the celestial power of lightning and rain, is worshiped.
 Homage is paid to Lord Indra for the abundance of harvest, thereby bringing plenty and prosperity to the land.
+Farmers especially pay homage to Indra for timely rains that make the crop harvest a reality.
 Lord Indra is the leader of the devas and the controller of the clouds (Lightening and thunder bolts are his symbols).
 He is said to have control over the weather so the farmers make a special effort to pay homage to Lord Indra for timely rains that make the crop harvest a reality.

 Foods common for this day include Poli, Black Gram Vadai/Medhu Vadai, Paruthithurai Vadai, Amavada, kadapa and Curd Vadai.